grammyjs/website/site/docs/README.md

   name: grammY
   text: The Telegram Bot Framework.
   taglines:
-    - think of the whY
+    - think of the whY.
-    - a new era of bot development
+    - a new era of bot development.
-    - runs faster than you
+    - runs faster than you.
-    - one update ahead
+    - one update ahead.
-    - can do anything except dishes
+    - can do anything except dishes.
-    - easy peasy lemon squeezY
+    - easy peasy lemon squeezY.
-    - billions and billions served
+    - billions and billions served.
   image:
     src: /images/Y.webp
     alt: grammY logo